Educational Foundation Mini-Grant Awards

-The Center to Promote Excellence welcomes mini-grant applications from faculty.
-Mini-grants are funded by the Foundation Board of Delaware County Community College and made available through The Center.
+The Virginia M. Carter Center for Excellence in Teaching welcomes mini-grant applications from faculty.
+Mini-grants are funded by the Foundation Board of Delaware County Community College and made available through The Carter Center.

-After applications are submitted, members of the Professional Development Committee evaluate proposals and submit the recommended names and descriptions of the projects to the participating members of the Foundation Board for final approval.
-The recipients of the Excellence in Teaching grant awards are announced at the Honors and Awards Committee Meeting of the Board in May.
+After applications are submitted they will be reviewed by an evaluation committee consisting of members of the Professional Development Committee, the Carter Center and the Foundation Board.
+The recipients of the Educational Foundation Mini-Grant will be announced at the Honors and Awards Committee Meeting of the Board in May.

-- All mini-grant applications will be evaluated by the standing members of the Professional Development Committee (listed on the right), as well as by the Director of The Center.
-All grant monies will be approved by the Foundation Board of Delaware County Community College.
+- All grant monies will be approved by the Foundation Board of Delaware County Community College.

 - The grant applications will be judged using a point system of 1 through 5, with 5 as the highest rating.
 General criteria are listed on the website; a direct relationship to the mission of the Center, a clear description of the project, a plan to evaluate and share project results, clear budget descriptions, and the involvement of multiple disciplines and/or faculty in the project will be considered attributes of a strong proposal.